Streeks, Richard Paul

-The Department of Performing Arts produces 4 mainstage theatre shows per school year.
+The Department of Performing Arts produces 5 mainstage theatre shows per school year.
 Our students have the opportunity to participate in a wide range of shows from classics to contemporary works; from traditional book musicals to new cutting edge musicals.
 We also feature a New Works program that affords students the opportunity to be a part of premiere productions of original new plays and musicals.
-We produce four shows a year in our Studio Theatre in the Katzen Arts Center.
-In total, we produce three musicals, three plays, a new-student showcase and a senior capstone every year.
+We produce shows in our Studio Theatre in the Katzen Arts Center, and in the Greenberg Theatre, a 296-seat proscenium theatre near AU's main campus.

 There are numerous student-run performing groups including AU Players, Rude Mechanicals, and AU in Motion.
 In these groups and several others, students produce, direct, write, choreograph, design, and perform.
 In addition to participation from performing arts majors and minors, these companies draw students from all across the campus and from many disciplines.
 They perform to packed houses.

 We have an open casting policy!
 You don't have to be a major or minor to get involved.

 There are lots of opportunities in stage management and technical theatre for majors and non-majors alike.
 Our Design and Technical track of the theatre major is growing at a rapid rate.
 Student stage managers and design and technical theatre students enjoy the same liberal arts foundation courses as our other majors, in addition to gaining terrific hands-on experience.
 Most significantly, our design and technical students get work on and off campus!
 Current students and alums earn money in DC's thriving theatre community.

 The 300-seat Greenberg Theatre on Wisconsin Avenue is state of the art.
 It is in a thriving section of the city-accessible to campus, restaurants and the metro.
 This will be home to many outstanding seasons of events in the years to come.